To main heading

 The banner for the master locale of the main subsite provides the basis for all of the banners, in that if a banner value is not defined for another subsite-locale combination, the main-master value will be used.
 This allows for minimal adjustments to be made for another subsite or locale while maintaining the same overall look-and-feel.
 Conversely, banners can be made radically different in the text, sizing and dimensions used.

-Typically, the banner headline will be the same for all subsite-locale combinations, so would be defined as part of the main-master combination and left blank for all others.
+Typically, the banner headline will be the same for all subsite-locale combinations, so would be defined as part of the main-master combination and left empty for all others.
 It is the byline where differences between the subsites and locales would be made explicit, perhaps augmented by hue differences in the subsite theme and banner.

-For those who don't have a sense of visual design, perhaps get some help from someone who does to get you to a workable layout quickly.
+For those who do not have a sense of visual design, perhaps get some help from someone who does to get you to a workable layout quickly.
 You may then feel more comfortable experimenting with slight adjustments as you go along.
 Just make a note of the the settings or do a screenshot of the summary page before making any adjustments.

 Editing of a banner is done isolated from the normal theme colours of a subsite, as the editing environment uses a greyed light theme.
 However, colours can appear quite different when in close proximity to other colours, so a banner may look fine while editing, but appear different when viewed normally on a page, especially in relation to article headers.
 This makes getting a banner right an iterative process, though after some experience and experimentation, increased expertise as to what the effects of changes will be makes convergence on the desired look faster and easier.